Single Touch Payroll explained

 Businesses must use STP software to comply with ATO Single Touch Payroll Phase 2 requirements.

 Xero compiles and sends an STP-compliant payroll report to the ATO each pay day.

 Single Touch Payroll Phase 2 is coming

 Xero users have until 31 December 2022 to start reporting the additional information required for ATO STP Phase 2.

 More about Single Touch Payroll

-Registered tax and BAS agents need to use Xero or other Single Touch Payroll software for reporting if they process payroll or calculate pay as you go (PAYG) withholding and super for clients.See how to set up Single Touch payroll in Xero
+Registered tax and BAS agents need to use Xero or other STP software for reporting if they process payroll or calculate pay as you go (PAYG) withholding and super for clients.See how to set up Single Touch payroll in Xero